Carer stress - What it is and how to cope13 September, 2021

 “We provide a place where they can belong, where it’s ok if they forget or struggle with their sentences.
 For many of our members, the club gives them a reason to get up in the morning and tackle the day with purpose.
 It’s really wonderful because quite often it’s like giving people a second lease of life.
 It’s the most amazing job I’ve had in my life.”
 Amana Living Day Club Coordinator

 Finally, you can explore residential respite which is where your family member stays at a residential aged care home temporarily.
-There are limited number of respite beds in Western Australia and you often have to book well in advance, so it’s not ideal for short term breaks, where you need some flexibility or need emergency respite.
+There is a limited number of respite beds in Western Australia and you often have to book well in advance, so it’s not ideal for short-term breaks, where you need some flexibility or need emergency respite.

 Caring for the carer – how to get help